 Many people describe a fresh tattoo as feeling similar to a sunburn.
 The area tends to sting a bit, and it can look red and become a little raised or swollen.
 Inflammation is a natural part of the healing process.
 You'll begin to form scabs over the area, and you shouldn't attempt to remove them.
 Just gently hand wash the area once or twice a day with a very mild soap, pat dry with a fresh paper towel and gently dab on a light amount of the moisturizing aftercare lotion your artist recommends.

-Although people tend to heal at different rates, the first healing stage of a tattoo usually lasts about one week as long as an infection doesn't set in.
+Although people tend to heal at different rates, the first healing stage of a tattoo usually lasts anywhere from three to seven days as long as an infection doesn't set in.
 If you find the pain is more than you expected, you can take an over-the-counter pain reliever.

 The second stage of healing usually brings the onset of itching.
 At this point:

 - The scabs are well formed and probably just beginning to flake off - a process that will continue for about a week.

 - The skin around the tattoo may become a bit dry.

 - Most people experience some peeling, just as they would with a sunburn.